ebroch/dspam/README.md

    '~/mydomain.com/.qmail-default.bak' and copy new 'dspam/.qmail-default' to
    '~/mydomain.com/.qmail-default'

+I suppose I should add a call to install yum priorities in this script.

 After this procedure is complete a dspam tag should be present in every email header for the chosen domains.

-I suppose I should add a call to install yum priorities in this script.
+The dspam tags in the email header take the following form:

+X-DSPAM-Result: Whitelisted
+X-DSPAM-Processed: Wed Jan 29 15:54:00 2014
+X-DSPAM-Confidence: 0.9979
+X-DSPAM-Improbability: 1 in 47847 chance of being spam
+X-DSPAM-Probability: 0.0000
+X-DSPAM-Signature: 1,52e9868836001165617631

-For training I create a '.spam' and '.ham' directory for every IMAP user and train dspam on the email in these folders.
+For training I create a '.spam' and '.notspam' directory for every IMAP user and train dspam on the email in these folders.
 I've never had to train any ham.
-Dspam works so well for me without doing so.
-I just don't train ham.
+Dspam works well for me without doing so.

+The '.spam' folder is where users are to put spam marked as innocent.
+The '.notspam' folder is where users are to put ham marked as spam.

-I train on email in the following way:
+I train on email by bash scripts in the following way

-For email with dspam tag (X-DSPAM-Result: Spam) issue the following command:
+1) For spam marked by dspam as spam, I simply delete it and don't train twice.
+   The Dspam result will be 'X-DSPAM-Result: Spam'

-cat $email | dspamc --user user@domain --mode=teft --class=spam --source=error
+2) For spam marked by dspam as ham, I train with: cat $email | dspamc --user user@domain --mode=teft --class=spam --source=error The Dspam result will be 'X-DSPAM-Result: Innocent'

-For email with no dspam header tag (For spam prior to implementing dspam):

-cat $email | dspamc --user user@domain --mode=temp --class=spam --source=corpus
+3) For spam having no dspam tags in the email header I train with: cat $email | dspamc --user user@domain --mode=temp --class=spam --source=corpus This will occur if email has never been processed by dspam in .qmail-default

-For ham marked as spam:

-cat $email | dspamc --user user@domain --mode=teft --class=innocent --source=error
+3) For ham marked by dspam as spam, I train with: cat $email | dspamc --user user@domain --mode=teft --class=innocent --source=error The Dspam result will be 'X-DSPAM-Result: Spam'

 To be continued...